 When visiting a house with a dog, children should be taught to wait for the dog to approach them as opposed to going up to the dog (even if the dog has been friendly on other occasions).
 If the dog comes to them they should stand still like a tree and let the dog sniff.
 Only if the dog is wagging and panting and coming to them for attention, and parent and dog owners are supervising and have given permission, should a child touch the dog.

 Gauge your dog’s reaction to visitors.
 If the dog is overly excited, barking or growling, cowering away, trying to hide or otherwise showing signs of anxiety or aggression, the dog should be kept separate from visiting children for the ENTIRE DURATION of the child’s visit.
 Give the dog its own place in a crate or another room with toys, a chew toy stuffed with goodies on and its special bed or blanket so that it can be happy and comfortable and away from guests.
 Even dogs who seem happy with visitors should never be alone in the room with visiting children.
 No preschooler, toddler or baby should be allowed to be near your dog unless you personally also have your hands on the dog and can prevent face to face contact between child and dog and can prevent the child from hugging or otherwise bothering the dog.

 Greeting People at the Door

-Dogs should not be allowed to greet visitors at the door.
+It’s a much calmer and more pleasant experience for everyone when the dog is not part of greeting visitors at the door.
 This is for the safety of the dog and the visitors.
-Keep the dogs in separate room or crate until the visitors are settled and then allow the dog to say hello if appropriate.
+The dog is safer and happier if he starts off in a separate room or crate until the visitors are settled.
+Once the guests are settled, allow the dog to say hello if appropriate.
 If you are not sure about your dog, then leave him confined or keep him on a leash.
 Make sure that the dog associates visitors with something good for the dog, such as special treats or a stuffed chew toy.

 Not the Time to Train the Dog